 You can now offload CI runner traffic to Geo secondary sites.
 Locate runner fleets where they are more convenient and economical to operate and manage, while reducing cross-region traffic.
 Distribute the load across multiple secondary Geo sites.
 Reduce load on the primary site, reserving resources for serving developer traffic.
 After this setup, the developer experience is transparent and seamless.
 Developer workflows for the setup and configuration of jobs remain unchanged.

-This new attribute helps users determine where an event originated in audit event payloads.
-It also allows our audit event type documentation to list all available scopes for an audit event type.
+audit event type documentation to list all available scopes for an audit event

 You can use this new attribute to parse through external streaming destinations or to better understand context around events.